stdombek/docs/content/en/docs/Bulk Edit/_index.md

 The following are the permissions for the Bulk edit app:

-- **Bulk edit: In App - Edit user records.** This permission allows the user to edit multiple user records in the Bulk Edit app.
 - **Bulk edit: Can build query**: This permission allows the user to build and test a query, and preview matched records in the Bulk edit app.
 - **Bulk edit: Can view logs** This permission allows the user to download and view logs in the Bulk Edit app.
 - **Bulk edit: In app - Edit inventory records** This permission allows the user to edit a field in multiple inventory records in the Bulk Edit app.
-- **Bulk edit: In app - View inventory records** This permission allows the user to view a list of inventory records in the Bulk Edit app.
+- **Bulk edit: In app - View inventory records** This permission allows the user to view a list of identified inventory records in the Bulk Edit app.
 - **Bulk edit: Local - Edit user records** This permission allows the user to edit a field in multiple user records in Bulk Edit using the CSV approach.
 - **Bulk edit: Local - View user records** This permission allows the user to view a list of identified user records in Bulk Edit using the CSV approach.

 ## Bulk edit methods